Purple Asparagus Crowns

 Product Details

 Purple asparagus is sweeter and milder to most palates than the traditional green varieties.
 It’s fun to incorporate some purple asparagus into the perennial vegetable garden.
 Plant the crowns in early spring, and do not harvest for the first year.
 Instead let the stalks and fern-like foliage grow so it can photosynthesize.
-Remember that asparagus beds are permanent, so they should should be deeply cultivated and enriched with lots of organic matter in the form of finished compost and/or well rotted manure.
+Remember that asparagus beds are permanent, so they should be deeply cultivated and enriched with lots of organic matter in the form of finished compost and/or well rotted manure.
 It's also a good idea to add some Glacial Rock Dust at planting time, just to incorporate some minerals.
 Purple asparagus turns green when cooked.

 If the crowns arrive before you can plant them in your region, plant them in soil in containers and keep cold until transplant time.